idelchi/godyl/docs/configuration/tools.md

 - `none`: Skip if the tool already exists
 - `sync`: Sync the tool to the desired version
+- `existing`: Only sync if the tool already exists
 - `force`: Always download and install

 ### `skip`